 I visited Lisbon with kids and one of our absolute favourite experiences was a sailing cruise on the Tagus river.
 It’s such a relaxing way to see some of Lisbon’s main landmarks from the water.
 Our yacht sailed in the direction of Belem district where we could admire the Monument of the Discoveries, Jeronimos Monastery, and of course the beautiful Tower of Belem.
 We could even see the Cristo Rei statue in the distance.

 There are several companies offering sailing tours in Lisbon, I recommend booking a sunset sailing tour.
-I can’t imagine a better way to end a day in Lisbon than sipping a glass of wine on deck of a yacht while watching the sun set over this beautiful city. *TIP: if you are traveling with a big family or a group of friends, it may be worthwhile booking a private sailing tour.
+I can’t imagine a better way to end a day in Lisbon than sipping a glass of wine on the deck of a yacht while watching the sunset over this beautiful city. *TIP: if you are traveling with a big family or a group of friends, it may be worthwhile booking a private sailing tour.
 The prices are very reasonable and it’s an activity the whole family will love. –from: Full Suitcase